ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 ## Next steps

-This concludes the tutorial (full source code [on Stackblitz]((https://stackblitz.com/edit/superforms-2-tutorial?file=src%2Froutes%2F%2Bpage.server.ts,src%2Froutes%2F%2Bpage.svelte))).
+This concludes the tutorial!
 To learn the details, keep reading under the Concepts section in the navigation.
-Especially, if you plan to use nested data (objects and arrays within the schema), read the [nested data](/concepts/nested-data) page carefully.
+[Status messages](/concepts/messages) are very common to add, for example.
+Also, if you plan to use nested data (objects and arrays within the schema), read the [nested data](/concepts/nested-data) page carefully.
 The same goes for having [multiple forms on the same page](/concepts/multiple-forms).

 When you're ready for something more advanced, check out the [CRUD tutorial](/crud), which shows how to make a fully working backend in about 150 lines of code.